-- Surf conditions: Choppy with waves at 2 to 3 feet and strong west running currents.
+- Surf conditions: Fair with waves around 1 foot and east running currents.

-- Daily weather: Cloudy with showers and thunderstorms likely.
-The high temperature in the mid 80’s.
+- Daily weather: Partly cloudy with the high temperature in the mid 60’s.

 Sign up to receive daily beach conditions and warning flag status by texting ALBEACHES to 888777.
 For additional weather alerts and warnings for the local area text ALERTBALDWIN to 888777.
 You can easily opt out of text alerts by texting STOP.